You can modify the privacy of your book or the chapters within it at any time. Read on to learn about:

 - Click Save Changes

 Whereas global privacy settings apply to your whole book, you can use chapter-level privacy settings to control who has access to individual chapters within that book.
-Your chapter-level privacy setting can be set while your book is private but will only apply when your book is public.
+Because global privacy settings take precedence, chapter-level privacy settings will only apply when your the global privacy setting for your book is set to public.

 There are two places to control the privacy setting for a chapter: